 Big increase in new Covid-19 cases in Offaly today

-After recording just six new cases in total in the three days after Christmas Eve, and less than five yesterday, there were 17 new cases in the latest figures released today.
-While it is a big jump for the county, Offaly still has the second lowest 14-Day Incidence Rate of the virus at 98.8 cases per 100,000 of population.
-Only Leitrim has a lower rate.
+According to the latest figures from the Health Protection Surveillance Centre, there were 28 new cases in Offaly in the past 24 hours.
+That is the largest single day increase in Covid-19 in Offaly since October 15.
+It brings the Incidence Rate for the county up to 130.8 cases per 100,000.

-As of midnight on Monday, December 28, the HPSC has been notified of 1,546 confirmed cases of COVID-19.
-There has now been a total of 88,439 confirmed cases of COVID-19 in Ireland.
+As of midnight Wednesday, December 30, the HPSC has been notified of 1,620 confirmed cases of COVID-19.
+There has now been a total of 91,77 confirmed cases of COVID-19 in Ireland.

-Of the cases notified today 444 were in Dublin, 203 in Cork, 111 in Louth, 87 in Limerick, 85 in Donegal and the remaining 616 cases are spread across all other counties.
+Of the cases notified today 498 were in Dublin, 203 in Limerick, 89 in Galway, 73 in Cork, 67 in Mayo and the remaining 690 cases are spread across all other counties.

-The Health Protection Surveillance Centre has today been notified of nine additional deaths related to COVID-19.
-There has been a total of 2,213* COVID-19 related deaths in Ireland.

 Leave your comment